csound-flossmanual/csound-floss/book/06-a-record-and-play-soundfiles.md

 ## Playing Soundfiles from Disk - _diskin_

-The simplest way of playing a sound file from Csound is to use the [diskin](https://csound.com/docs/manual/diskin.html) opcode.
-This opcode reads audio directly from the hard drive location where it is stored, i.e. it does not pre-load the sound file at initialisation time.
+The simplest way of playing a sound file from Csound is to use the&nbsp;
+[diskin](https://csound.com/docs/manual/diskin.html) opcode.
+This
+opcode reads audio directly from the hard drive location where it is stored, i.e. it does not pre-load the sound file at initialisation time.